cboulanger/zotero-sync-bookends/README.md

 # Bookends Store for @retorquere/zotero-sync

-This is a store implementation for https://github.com/retorquere/zotero-sync, which allows to export Zotero libraries into Bookends, a MacOS reference manager from https://www.sonnysoftware.com.
-Using Bookend's scripting support via JSX, Zotero data is added to, or updated in a Bookends library.
+This is a store implementation for https://github.com/retorquere/zotero-sync that enables exporting/backing up Zotero libraries into Bookends, a MacOS reference manager from https://www.sonnysoftware.com.
+Using Bookend's scripting support via JavaScript for Automation (JSX), Zotero data is added to, or updated in a Bookends library.

 This implementation saves all Zotero libraries that are accessible to a given Zotero API key in a Bookends library, which must be opened during sync.
 All Zotero library items are